 It also highlights the major requirements you may be expected to perform to be hired for the clinical laboratory assistant role.

 Clinical laboratory assistants are healthcare professionals who collect and analyze samples of bodily fluids and tissues.

-They work in a medical setting where their job description entails assisting laboratory managers in the diagnosis and treatment of diseases and illnesses.
+The clinical laboratory assistant job description entails assisting laboratory managers in the diagnosis and treatment of diseases and illnesses.

 Clinical laboratory assistants in performing their duties collect and process physical specimens such as blood, urine, and stool in order to diagnose a disease.

 They operate toxicology instrumentation to identify or determine the concentration of toxic substance in a blood sample.

 They also perform manual tests to determine levels of alcohol/carbon monoxide in the blood.

 Clinical laboratory assistants carry out tests to determine if an infection is bacterial, viral or fungal.

 They conduct hematology tests to ensure transfusion patients receive compatible blood type.

 They also prepare and maintain accurate blood bank database for easy retrieval of transfusion information.